 More information about the review of the Act, including the public consultation paper and submission summary are available from the Engage Victoria website.

 The amended Act may impact the work of the department, individuals, companies or public authorities.

 Changes under the Amendment Act

 Species will now be considered for listing as threatened under the FFG Act in accordance with the intergovernmental CAM.
 The CAM adopts the categories and criteria of the International Union for the Conservation of Nature (IUCN) Red List of threatened species.
 Species will now be listed under the FFG Act in the following categories of threat:

 - extinct in the wild

 - conservation dependent

 Key elements of the previous listing process are retained, such as public nomination and assessment by the Scientific Advisory Committee (SAC).
 There are no changes to the listing of threatened communities or processes.

-A transitional process is underway to bring Victoria’s existing FFG Act Threatened List and advisory Lists in line with the CAM.
-This is being overseen by the Conservation Status Assessment Project team.
+A transitional process to bring Victoria’s existing FFG Act Threatened List and Advisory Lists in line with the CAM has been completed.
+This was overseen by the Conservation Status Assessment Project team.

 A new category of protected flora - ‘restricted use protected flora’ is being introduced.
 There are changes to offences related to the take, trade, movement or processing of all protected flora, including revised exemptions.
 There have also been changes to the penalties for not complying with controls.
 Visit the Protected Flora page to find out more.